Tennessee: Topography

 The southwestern Blue Ridge Mountains lie within Tennessee's eastern edge, and are divided into several subranges, namely the Great Smoky Mountains, Bald Mountains, Unicoi Mountains, Unaka Mountains, and Iron Mountains.
 These mountains, which average 5,000 ft above sea level in Tennessee, contain some of the highest elevations in eastern North America.
-The state's border with North Carolina roughly follows the highest peaks of this range, including Clingmans Dome.
+The state's border with North Carolina roughly follows the highest peaks of this range, including Kuwohi.
 Most of the Blue Ridge area is protected by the Cherokee National Forest, the Great Smoky Mountains National Park, and several federal wilderness areas and state parks.
 The Appalachian Trail roughly follows the North Carolina state line before shifting westward into Tennessee.

 Stretching west from the Blue Ridge Mountains for about 55 mi are the Ridge-and-Valley Appalachians, also known as the Tennessee Valley or Great Valley of East Tennessee.
 This area consists of linear parallel ridges separated by valleys that trend northeast to southwest, the general direction of the entire Appalachian range.
 Most of these ridges are low, but some of the higher ones are commonly called mountains.
 Numerous tributaries join to form the Tennessee River in the Ridge and Valley region.

 The Cumberland Plateau rises to the west of the Tennessee Valley, with an average elevation of 2,000 ft.
 This landform is part of the larger Appalachian Plateau and consists mostly of flat-topped tablelands.
 The plateau's eastern edge is relatively distinct, but the western escarpment is irregular, containing several long, crooked stream valleys separated by rocky cliffs with numerous waterfalls.
 The Cumberland Mountains, with peaks above 3,500 ft, comprise the northeastern part of the Appalachian Plateau in Tennessee, and the southeastern part of the Cumberland Plateau is divided by the Sequatchie Valley.
 The Cumberland Trail traverses the eastern escarpment of the Cumberland Plateau and Cumberland Mountains.